opentable/uk-tech-blog/source/_posts/an-introduction-to-monads.md

 # A monad of my own!
 In order to demonstrate the purpose of a monad, I decided to recreate a function that I made in a previous company, that I was unable to improve at the time, and see if I could create or use a monad to improve it.

+**NOTE:** Before we continue, I would like to clarify that I made a large monad for the sake of solving a specific problem.
+This is probably considered a bad monad in the same way an OOP developer could create a [god object](https://en.wikipedia.org/wiki/God_object).
+That being said, it follows the monadic signature and laws, and can probably still help to showcase how monads allow better separation of concerns.

 Here is a recreation of the original method in javascript:
 ```ts